 Writing a business plan for the first time can be a daunting task.

-As the dust finally settles on 2020 (what a relief that will be!) and in spite of the uncertainty that still surrounds Brexit and the pandemic, many business owners will be turning their attention to planning for the New Year.
+In spite of the uncertainty that still surrounds the economic crisis, many business owners will be turning their attention to planning for the New Year.

 Just as every business is different, so every plan should be bespoke.
 However, there are many elements in common, so here’s Finton Doyle’s top tips for writing a business plan:

 - Start with the end in mind.
 Think about where it is you want to get to by the end of the year/decade/life of the business.
 Work back from the end point and add the steps you need to take along the way.

 - Make it relevant.
 A business plan needs to have clearly defined objectives which are in support of your personal ambitions.
 For example, most business owners would state increasing turnover as an objective.
 This is a great strategy, but why do you want to do this?
 Do you want to:

 - Sell the business?